Are Health Stories as valuable as Studies.

 The role of research

-Research is important, and that fact should not be forgotten.
+Research is important.
 Without research we cannot develop an understanding of how things work, or examine whether A causes B. Without research we can’t fully explore whether an intervention can prevent, treat or cure certain conditions.
 Research is essential.
 But research is not perfect, and it cannot always (or even often!) tell us the whole story.

 It is entirely correct that health guidelines are based on the best available evidence (as are the programmes we provide at X-PERT), but these guidelines can take years to be updated even in the face of new evidence.
-For the most part these guidelines also provide (through necessity) specific advice for broad populations, whether that be the general public or individuals with a specific condition or disease.
-This approach fails to consider difference between individuals, and the fact that one size doesn’t fit all when it comes to the effect of any diet or drug on a person’s health.
+For the most part these guidelines also provide (through necessity) specific advice for broad populations.
+Whether that be the general public or individuals with a specific condition or disease.
+This approach fails to consider difference between individuals.
+Also, the fact that one size doesn’t fit all when it comes to the effect of any diet or drug on a person’s health.

 Once we start to consider the potential limitations of the available research and these differences in how individuals respond to any given thing then the possible benefits of considering anecdotal evidence become apparent.